PlutoMingyu/PlutoMingyu/README.md

 ##### 　In Progress (Mar.
 2022 ~ )
 - Master student in Department of Multimedia Engineering
 - Interdisciplinary Program in IT-Bio Convergence System
-- AI & Big Data Labotory, Sunchon National University
+- A&B Lab.
+(AI & Big Data Labotory), Sunchon National University

 </a>